mayamorad/Deep-Learning-Challenge/README.md

 ### 🏗️ Compiling, Training, and Evaluating the Model

 - **Neural Network Architecture**
-  - Input layer: 80 neurons (matching number of features)
+  - Input layer: 100 neurons
-  - Hidden layers: 30 and 15 neurons with **ReLU** activation
+  - Hidden layers: 30 and 10 neurons with **ReLU** and **sigmoid** activations
   - Output layer: 1 neuron with **sigmoid** activation

-  This structure was chosen to balance complexity with generalization.
+  This structure was selected to balance complexity and performance, while minimizing overfitting.

 - **Model Performance**
-  The best-performing model reached an accuracy of **72.7%**, falling just short of the 75% target.
+  - **Training Accuracy (Final Epoch)**: 81.15%
+  - **Test Accuracy**: **79.42%**
+  - **Test Loss**: 0.4568
+  The model came close to the 80% target and maintained consistent performance between training and test datasets.

 - **Optimization Attempts**
-  - Removed additional columns: `AFFILIATION`, `SPECIAL_CONSIDERATIONS`, `USE_CASE`, `ORGANIZATION`
+  - Removed additional non-contributing columns: `AFFILIATION`, `SPECIAL_CONSIDERATIONS`, `USE_CASE`, `ORGANIZATION`
   - Filtered for common application types and classifications
-  - Tested alternative activation functions such as `tanh`
+  - Experimented with different activation functions (e.g., `tanh`)
-  - Adjusted layer depth and neuron counts
+  - Adjusted neuron count and network depth
-  - Scaled input data and rebalanced class distribution

-  Some of these adjustments resulted in lower performance, with accuracy dropping to around **63%** in certain runs.
+  - Tuned learning rate, batch size, and number of epochs

+  These adjustments helped fine-tune the model to achieve higher generalization accuracy.

 ---

 ## ✅ Summary and Recommendation

-After extensive tuning, the highest accuracy achieved by the deep learning model was **72.7%**.
-While reasonably accurate, it did not meet the 75% performance goal.
+After multiple iterations, the deep learning model achieved a strong **79.42% accuracy** on unseen test data.
+This suggests that the model is fairly effective at identifying organizations likely to use funds successfully.

 ### 🔁 Alternative Model Suggestion

-A **Random Forest Classifier** was also tested and achieved a higher accuracy of **76.6%**, making it a more promising option for this type of dataset.
+A **Random Forest Classifier** previously tested in the project produced an accuracy of approximately **76.6%**, which was slightly lower than the neural network.
+However, it requires less tuning and can be more interpretable for decision-making.

-#### Why Use Random Forest?
+#### Why Consider Random Forest?
-- Better performance with tabular, mixed-type data
+- Performs well with mixed-type tabular data
-- More robust to noise and outliers
+- Robust to noise and outliers
-- Handles categorical variables with less preprocessing
 - Easier to interpret using feature importance metrics
+- Faster to train and less sensitive to parameter tuning

+For quick iteration or deployment in a low-resource environment, Random Forest could be a strong backup.